Herbert Blatchford: Founding the National Indian Youth Council

-Blatchford, alongside other student American Indian activists including Clyde Warrior, Melvin Thom, Joan Noble, Shirley Hill Witt, Karen Rickard, and others founded the National Indian Youth Council.
+Blatchford, alongside other student American Indian activists including Clyde Warrior, Melvin Thom, Joan Noble, Shirley Hill Witt, Karen Rickard, and others, cofounded the National Indian Youth Council.
 An organization intended to protect and further Native American rights.
 Blatchford played a major role in establishing the organization.
-He gathered the names and addresses of those who had participated in the youth caucus at the AICC.
-With his list of conference attendees containing the names of twenty-four young people from across the United States.
+He gathered the names and addresses of those who had participated in the youth caucus at the AICC, with his list of 24 young conference attendees from across the United States.
 He also wrote to Mel Thom and other co-founders of the future NIYC about calling a national American Indian youth meeting, positing that such a meeting might lead to a new national organization.
 He also worked out the details of his vision for the potential organization.
 Proposing the idea of organizing a nonprofit corporation at their national meeting and drafting articles of incorporation.
-He suggested that the meeting take place in his hometown of Gallup between August 10th and 13th of 1961.
+He suggested that the meeting take place in his hometown of Gallup between August 10 and 13, 1961.
 As American Indian students would have time before the fall school semester commenced, and the dates coincided with Gallup's Annual Inter-Tribal Indian Ceremony, which would attract greater attention to their meeting.
 Blatchford also Mimeographed letters he received and exchanged with other activists and mailed them out to everyone on his contact list to create a group discussion and capture the diversity of opinion.